Go Lions, Brisbane Lions, we'll kick the winning score!

 .
 If the roar is unique to that certain creature and hard to confuse with anything else, it is Signature Roar

 - Godzilla has a unique roar that all his fans recognize.
+And oh how mighty it is.
+Sounds like a freakin' jet engine.

 - As mentioned with the T. rex reference in the description, dinosaurs have a tendency to do this.
 Jurassic Park comes to mind as a specific example.
+In that case, it's most definitely a Signature Roar, and what an epic one it is!

 - This particular roar has been used and parodied in other mediums, especially by Rex in Toy Story 3 during their kid's imaginative adventures.